5 Personal Money Moves for the New Year

 • Revisiting your finances at the beginning of the year can allow you to establish a clear plan and meet your long-term financial goals.

-The good news: Improving your financial wellbeing might be easier than you think.
-Here are six simple steps you can take to help set yourself up for financial success in 2025 and beyond.
+Fortunately, improving your financial well-being may be more straightforward than you think.
+Here are five simple steps you can take to help set yourself up for success in 2026 and beyond.

 1. 1